bjoern-janson/adaptive-stability-framework/README.md

 An adaptive system requires two layers:

-## The substrate
+# The Substrate

 The mechanism that stores, updates, and transforms information.

 Examples:

-- neural networks
+- Neural Networks
-- biological brains
+- Biological Brains
-- knowledge graphs
+- Knowledge Graphs
-- memory systems
+- Memory Systems
-- organizations
+- Organizations
-- scientific communities
+- Scientific Communities

-## The governing dynamics
+---

+# The Governing Dynamics

 The constraints that determine whether the substrate:

-- continues adapting
+- Continues adapting
-- becomes stagnant
+- Becomes stagnant
-- drifts away from reality
+- Drifts away from reality
-- enters self-reinforcing failure
+- Enters self-reinforcing failure

-A useful analogy:
+---

+# A Useful Analogy

 > The engine determines what the system can do.
 > Thermodynamics determines whether the engine can keep doing it.